ryanwc/ItemCatelog/README.md

 - Edit your profile picture and username
 - Interact with other users by sending emails

-Currently, the only social interaction is through looking up other user's email addresses.
+Currently, the only social interaction is through looking up user email addresses.
 A messaging system between users is planned.

 # Neat Tips